NCRP CAL FIRE Forest Health Pilot Implementation Grant

 SPATIAL DATA TECHNICAL SUPPORT

 GOAL: To provide GIS support to project proponents.
-This includes but is not limited to the following:
+This included but is was not limited to the following:

 • Help project proponents develop and fine-tune GIS polygons representing their proposed project areas and the proposed activities within the project area.